RobertD90/PuppyBowl/README.md

 ## Getting Started

 1. Live serve `index.html`.
 The website should be blank!
-1. Read through the comments of each function in `script.js` to get a sense of what this website should do once completed. **Do not** start writing code!
+2. Read through the comments of each function in `script.js` to get a sense of what this website should do once completed. **Do not** start writing code!
-1. Read the example test specs in `script.test.js` for `fetchAllPlayers`.

 ## Instructions